 After the Installation finishes, you can check the version of the installed package using the following command :

 Exclude package from upgrading while updates

-You can also exclude the package from upgrading while you upgrade your whole system by modifying the pacman’s config file.
-You can do this by modifying the file in your favourite text editors, such as vim or nano.
+You can also exclude the package from upgrading while you upgrade your whole system by modifying the Pacman’s config file.
+You can do this by modifying the file in your favorite text editors, such as vim or nano.